alphagov/govuk-developer-docs/source/manual/alerts/check-process-running.html.md

 If the process doesn't correspond to a service then it will be necessary to find out more about how the process runs.
 Read [troubleshooting the process](#troubleshooting-the-process) at the end of this page.

-If the alert is accompanied by a `<app-name> app unicornherder not running` alert, then [fix that first](/manual/alerts/unicorn-herder.html) (it should automatically solve this alert too).

 ## Check the status of the service

 ```bash